RickardPettersson/Orchard-CMS-MySQL/README.md

 Compile the project and copy Orchard.Framework.dll from the bin folder to the bin folder in Orchard CMS web that we fixed the MySQL on.

 I find this solution on stackoverflow: http://stackoverflow.com/questions/1061128/mysql-nhibernate-how-fix-the-error-column-reservedword-does-not-belong-to-t

+# Project information

+This project was done by Rickard Nordström Pettersson (www.RickardP.se) to a work project for Transticket AB (www.Transticket.se)